 After reading through this material and looking through our outdoor job listings, you could find yourself leading a whitewater rafting expedition, taking tourists on a nature hike, or even fighting a forest fire, rather than flipping burgers at the local greasy spoon restaurant or working as a clerk in a dingy office somewhere.

 Did You Know?
-Delaware is the only state that doesn't have a national park, historic site or a monument.
-But California has the most national parks than any other state in the union.
+Delaware is the only state that doesn’t have a national park, historic site or a monument.
+But California has more national parks than any other state in the union.

 With the growing popularity of U.S. national parks and a decrease in the numbers of young people available to work for them, there is a big demand for new employees.
 And, since peak seasons for parks are traditionally during the summer, these are especially ideal jobs for college students looking for work between semesters.

 Some of the occupations available to you include:

 - Forestry Aides and Technicians who help with scientific surveys